pallavisharma6802/Sales-Forecasting-and-Analytics-for-Pharmaceutical-Domain/README.md

-# PharmacoSense: Sales Forecasting and Analytics Platform for Pharmacy Businesses
+# PharmacoSense: Sales Forecasting and Analytics for Pharmaceutical Domain

 ## Overview
 **PharmacoSense** is an integrated sales forecasting and analytics platform specifically designed for pharmacy businesses.